ianhenryryan/end2endMonocularVisualSLAM/README.md

 ✓ Added advanced infrastructure including keyframe management, relocalization, map serialization, performance monitoring, and multi-threaded processing

+---

 ## Why I Built This

 After spending the previous year building neural networks from scratch and studying deep learning, I wanted to challenge myself with a computer vision problem that was well outside my comfort zone.

-Visual SLAM quickly became that challenge I decided to dived head first into.
+Visual SLAM quickly became that challenge, and I decided to dive head first into it.

 Rather than using an existing framework such as ORB-SLAM or RTAB-Map, I wanted to understand what was happening under the hood by learning and implementing the underlying mathematics and algorithms myself.
 This meant learning and building everything from feature matching and epipolar geometry to camera pose estimation, triangulation, loop closure detection, and pose graph optimization.